sourmash-bio/sourmash_plugin_directsketch/README.md

 ### Memory Requirements

-`gbsketch` streams the downloaded data, sketching/writing as it goes.
-It does not check an `md5sum`, but does check the internal `crc32` checksums available in the gzipped FASTA files to make sure we obtained the full download.
-For now, `urlsketch` downloads the full file(s), checks the `md5sum` if provided, then sketches the data.
+Directsketch v0.6.0+ streams the downloaded data, sketching/writing as it goes.
+For gzipped files, it uses the internal `crc32` to make sure we obtained the full download. `urlsketch` can also verify a user-provided `md5sum`.
+While you don't need to hold entire files in memory, **you do need enough memory to hold chunks of downloaded data and signatures while sketching**.
+You can limit the number of concurrent downloads (`--n-simultaneous-downloads`) to memory issues.
+While testing with 10 eukaroyotic genomes under 1Gb each (10 simultaneous downloads), we used ~2.5Gb data.

-**For `urlsketch` only, you will need enough memory to hold files associated with `n` accessions in memory at once**, where `n` is the number of simultaneous downloads (`--n-simultaneous-downloads`; default 10).
-For microbial and viral genomes, this is trivial.
-For large eukaryotic genomes (e.g. plants!), be sure to provide sufficient memory or decrease `n`.
-You can tune the number of simultaneous downloads (and thus, the number of genomes/proteomes that will be in memory simultaneously) with `--n-simultaneous-downloads`.

 ### Rerunning failures